The fact that reopening is limited by the 1- and 2-year rules does not mean that revision

 2002, we receive new and material evidence that the individual had income in larger

-amounts than he made us aware of from the application date through September 15th.
+amounts than they made us aware of from the application date through September 15th.

 Because the September 30, 2000 initial determination is within 2 years of the September